 RELATED: 10 Best Cars for Beginners and Young Drivers

 8. BMW X1

 If an SUV is your top desire, make sure you check out the X1.
 Brand-new, you can spend less than $40k, so imagine what these are selling for used.
 With the big cabin space, you have plenty of room for passengers and cargo without sacrificing the style you crave.
-Plus, the potent powertrain is sure to get you there in a hurry.
+Plus, the potent powertrain is sure to get you where you’re going in a hurry.